Uberi/moz-crash-rate-aggregates/README.md

 Scheduled batch job for computing aggregate crash rates across a variety of criteria.

 * A Spark analysis runs daily using a [scheduled analysis job](https://analysis.telemetry.mozilla.org/cluster/schedule).
-    * The job, `crash-aggregates`, runs the `run_fill_database.ipynb` Jupyter notebook, which downloads, installs, and runs the crash-rate-aggregates on the cluster.
+    * The job, `crash-aggregates`, runs the `run_crash_aggregator.ipynb` Jupyter notebook, which downloads, installs, and runs the crash-rate-aggregates on the cluster.
     * Currently, this job is running under :azhang's account every day at 1am UTC, with the default settings for everything else.
 The job is named `crash-aggregates`.
 * The job uploads the resulting data to S3, under prefixes of the form `crash-aggregates/v1/submission_date=(YYYY-MM-DD SUBMISSION DATE)/` in the `telemetry-test-bucket` bucket.
     * Each of these prefixes is a partition.
 There is a partition for each submission date.